meta-trial/meta-edc/README.rst

   git checkout master
   python manage.py createsuperuser
   python manage.py runserver

 Login::

   localhost:8000

 Once logged in, go to you user account and update your group memberships.
-As a power user add yourself to the following:
+As a power user add yourself to the following

 * ACCOUNT_MANAGER
 * ADMINISTRATION